coopsauder/COSAS/_posts/2020-08-04-application-workshop.md

 ### Registration

 Please register using the form below.
 If for any reason, there are technical issues, you can also reach the form **[here](https://forms.gle/nz7eByP4E45Fqgxn9)**.

-##### We will reach out to you about additional sessions if we are over the attendee limit for the Septemer 8th session.
-Please feel free to contact any of the initiatives execs if you have questions.

 <iframe class="w-100 container-fluid" src="https://docs.google.com/forms/d/e/1FAIpQLScriftnFqJkvHr4ArqccxiyYf3y9zeNvYoElvfL-AvcayleDQ/viewform?embedded=true" height="835" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>